-Our investment strategies are tailored to the specific business needs of each operating unit by targeting an asset allocation mix that provides diversification from an asset class, sector, issuer, and geographic perspective.
+Our investment strategies are tailored to the specific business needs of each operating unit by targeting an asset allocation mix that matches cash flows of our outstanding liabilities and provides diversification from an asset class, sector, issuer, and geographic perspective.
 The primary objectives are generation of investment income, preservation of capital, liquidity management and growth of surplus.
 The majority of assets backing our insurance liabilities consist of fixed maturity securities.

 The impact of COVID-19 is evolving rapidly and will depend upon the scope, severity and duration of the crisis as well as the actions taken by governments, legislative bodies or regulators and other third parties in response, all of which are continuing to evolve and are subject to continuing uncertainty.
-Adverse changes and developments affecting the global economy, including a significant global economic slowdown, and increased financial market volatility have had near-term and long-term negative effects on our overall investment portfolio.
-Within our diversified investment portfolio, there has been exposures to certain segments of the economy significantly affected by the crisis, which has resulted in the recognition of credit losses and increases in our allowance for credit losses, and further recognition of credit losses and increases in our allowances for credit losses could result if businesses remain closed (or are closed again due to a second wave of infections) and the impact of the crisis on the global economy worsens.
+Adverse changes and developments affecting the global economy, including a significant global economic slowdown, and increased financial market volatility have had negative effects on our overall investment portfolio.
+Within our diversified investment portfolio, there has been exposures to certain segments of the economy significantly affected by the crisis, which has, in certain periods, resulted in the recognition of credit losses and increases in our allowance for credit losses.
+Further recognition of credit losses and increases in our allowance for are closed again due to resurgences in infections) and the impact of the crisis on the global economy worsens.

-INVESTMENT HIGHLIGHTS IN THE SIX MONTHS ENDED JUNE 30, 2020
+INVESTMENT HIGHLIGHTS IN THE NINE MONTHS ENDED SEPTEMBER 30, 2020

 - A drop in interest rates was partially offset by a widening of credit spreads that resulted in a net unrealized gain movement in our investment portfolio.
-Net unrealized gains in our available for sale portfolio increased to approximately \$21.4 billion as of June 30, 2020 from approximately \$17.9 billion as of December 31, 2019. - We continued to make investments in structured securities and other fixed maturity securities with favorable risk compared to return characteristics to improve yields and increase net investment income. - We experienced lower investment returns due to losses in our alternative investments and fair value option equity security holdings due to significant volatility and declines in equity markets in the six-month period ended June 30, 2020, and lower income from fixed maturity securities for which the fair value option was elected due to a widening of credit spreads in the current period.
-This compares to the same period in the prior year where we experienced gains in our alternative investments, which included income from an initial public offering of a holding in the private equity portfolio, and gains on fair value options equity security holdings as a result of robust equity market returns, and higher gains in our fixed maturities securities portfolio for which we elected the fair value option due to a drop in rates and narrowing credit spreads. - Blended investment yields on new investments were lower than blended rates on investments that were sold, matured or called. - Implemented (CECL) Current Expected Credit Losses, the new credit loss accounting standard, in the first quarter of 2020.
+Net unrealized gains in our available for sale portfolio increased to approximately \$23.7 billion as of September 30, 2020 from approximately \$17.9 billion as of December 31, 2019. - We continued to make investments in structured securities and other fixed maturity securities with favorable risk compared to return characteristics to improve yields and increase net investment income. - We experienced lower investment returns in our alternative investments and fair value option equity security holdings due to significant volatility in equity markets in the nine-month period ended September 30, 2020, and lower income from fixed maturity securities for which the fair value option was elected due to a widening of credit spreads in the current period.
+This compares to the same period in the prior year where we experienced robust gains in our alternative investments, which included income from an initial public offering of a holding in the private equity portfolio and higher gains in our fixed maturities securities portfolio for which we elected the fair value option due to a drop in rates and narrowing credit spreads. - Blended investment yields on new investments were lower than blended rates on investments that were sold, matured or called. - Implemented CECL, the new credit loss accounting standard, in the first quarter of 2020.